lajazz23/Using-VR-to-View-a-3D-Gaussian-Splatting-Model/README.md

 If the above did not work, please consult the errors section below.

-## Data Preparation (Video)
+## Data Preparation
+Both videos and images can be used.
-First, I renamed the video for clarity and moved it into a new folder in ``../gaussian-splatting/input_data``.
-For example, with a vide called ``bottle.mp4``:
+First, I renamed the video for clarity and moved it into ``../gaussian-splatting/input_data``.
+For example, with a video called ``room.mp4``:

 ```
 📂.../
 ├──📂gaussian-splatting/
 │   ├──📂input_data/
-│   │	├──📂bottle/
-│   │	│	├──bottle.mp4
+│   │	├──room.mp4
 │   │   │...
 │   │...
 │...